bdp612/bank/README.md

 bank
 ====

-banking program using spring framework
+banking program using spring framework. uses JDBC/mySQL to store/update accounts.

 this is a maven setup.